Signs and your business

 Signs provide directions

 Signs are especially helpful if your business is not in a high-traffic area.
 For example, if you're located inside a building with multiple tenants, you will need a sign outside the building to draw people in.
 If your business is on a quiet street or is difficult to get to, you can place a sign at a busier location nearby to direct people your way.
 Signs can also be used inside your business to let people know where they can find the things they're looking for, and alert them to specials, events, etc.

 Before you choose a sign for your business, there are several things you need to consider.
 A business that specializes in designing commercial signs can help you create what you need.

 In terms of your physical location, potential customers for your business are people who live in your trade area, or are seasonal tourists.
 These are the people who will see your sign and want to visit your establishment.

 To convey a message effectively, a sign must be noticeable and readable.
 It should be large enough to be seen at a distance, whether you are attracting pedestrian or vehicle traffic.
 A reputable sign maker will be able to help you calculate the appropriate size and placement.

 You may want to include other items on your sign, like a clock or temperature display, or moving parts to attract attention.
 These things provide a public service and can help generate interest.

 What will your sign look like?

 Your sign is made up of many elements: size, structure, materials and design.
-A sign should go with its surrounding, but still stand out enough to get you noticed.
-You’ll need to balance costs and benefits when it comes to the appearance and durability of your sign.
+A sign should match its surroundings, but still stand out enough to get noticed.
+You'll need to balance costs and benefits when it comes to the appearance and durability of your sign.